Why Steven Spielberg’s Children’s Classic Is Still A Unique Movie

 References to “amusement parks” from the movies jurassic-park They also follow this line of his filmography, as do some of his most recent works such as The BFG (2016) and Tin Tin (2011).

-But before all these films came ET the alienwhich premiered in US theaters 40 years ago a week like today.
+But before all these films came ET andthe alienwhich premiered in US theaters 40 years ago a week like today.

 It was the first film to examine his childhood directly.and its influence is still felt in a film culture that increasingly tends to deal with youth issues.